SylviaRemington/intro-to-mongoose-lab/README.md

 ### Terminal CRM

 Objective: A Customer Relationship Management (CRM) tool is an application that allows a company to keep track of their customers.
-In this lab. you’re going to create a terminal-based CRM application that will have full CRUD functionality on a single model: Customer.
+In this lab, you’re going to create a terminal-based CRM application that will have full CRUD functionality on a single model: Customer.

 <br>